 If you want to know more about our tailor made, individualized protocols, book a consultation with Mr. Karpouzis

 We call natural a cycle, where no drugs are used apart from a trigger injection.
 At every natural cycle, we usually retrieve up to 1 egg.
-We can go ahead with one natural cycle and a fresh transfer or 3 consecutive natural cycles, freeze technique and transfer on a frozen cycle.
+We can go ahead with one natural cycle and a fresh transfer or two, three or more consecutive natural cycles, freeze technique and transfer on a frozen cycle.

 We call semi natural, the cycle where only pills causing ovulation are used.
-In semi natural cycles and depending on the pill used, we can retrieve up to 2 eggs/cycle.
+In semi natural cycles and depending on the pill used, we can possibly retrieve 2 or more eggs/cycle.
 We can transfer on a fresh cycle or go ahead with 2 consecutive semi natural cycles and transfer on a frozen cycle.
 Mini IVF is called the IVF cycle where a minimum injectable gonadotrophin dose is given together or without ovulation pills.

 We believe that in special cases a natural, semi natural or MINI cycle can have equal or even better results, than a normal IVF cycle.
 These cycles cost less, have minimum risk of hyperstimulation, are less intrusive, avoid drug side effects and If carefully selected for particular cases, can sometimes give almost equal results to high dose medicated cycles.